From a founder of index arbitrage

-Our publication is called Trader's Sensei and it contains all of our trades which have produced outsized returns compared to traditional trend following methods.
+We have a publication called Trader's Sensei and it contains all of our trades which have produced outsized returns compared to traditional market timing/trend following methods.

-We publish our systematic proprietary buy and sell signals for stocks, bonds, currencies and forex.
+Clients receive our proprietary buy and sell signals for stocks, bonds, currencies and forex.
 Our trades are based on a totally objective and systematic set of rules and nothing else.

-Gibbons' Trading LLC is engaged in proprietary trading, research, and publishing.
+Gibbons' Trading LLC is engaged in proprietary trading, option/index arbitrage, research, and publishing.
 Gibbons' Trading LLC is operated by Michael Gibbons who is the managing partner.

 Michael Gibbons employs his Trader's Sensei Trading Method exclusively to trade index based ETFs as well as twenty eight commodity futures markets.
-All futures trades and option writes made by the Trader's Sensei Trading Method are featured in a special publication appropriately named Trader's Sensei.
+All ETF trades and futures trades made by the Trader's Sensei Trading Trading Method are featured in a publication we call Trader's Sensei.

 He was one of the first to employ computerized trading-his first computer trading system was programmed in 1971.
 He worked for major brokerage firms and has managed large amounts of money.
 He eschews industry organizations, and is now a very private trader and researcher.